starvagrant/toh/toh.markdown/the_bank_of_secrets.md

 "As you see fit," Jonas put his head on the side of the bar.
 The droplets of ice and alcohol soaked into his hair, refreshing him like water splashed on the face.
 He watched the bartender return.

 "So, here's what I don't get.
-I worked day after day cataloguing the value of secrets.
+I worked day after day cataloging the value of secrets.
 Tax evasion, sexual misconduct, murder.
 With the exception of the latter, most secrets decay in value over time.
 Secrets never seem to do so much damage as when they are revealed within a few days of the transgression.
 A secret taken to the grave, by a person of no historical importance, frequently ceases to have any practical value at all.
 Someone who could see the value of those secrets, and have such a large account with us, I've been imagining is in fact dead.
 Dead but who has a hand in the land of the living... here of course, is where you won't believe me."

 "Who cares?" the bartender asked.
 "It's a great story.
 Another drink?
 Calm the nerves?"